-- Note: Avoid using flow control on a port connected to a hub unless it is actually required to solve a problem.
-Otherwise back pressure jamming signals may degrade overall performance for the segment attached to the hub. - 3.
-As each connection is made, the Link LED (on the switch) corresponding to each port will light to indicate that the connection is valid.
+Note: Avoid using flow control on a port connected to a hub unless it is actually required to solve a problem.
+Otherwise back pressure jamming signals may degrade overall performance for the segment attached to the hub.

 Network Wiring Connections